robertrau/piflySetupScript/README.md

     SoX - Audio Resample
     matplotlib - Plot Library for Python

+**File Description**

+    piflysetup.sh		The bash setup script
+    Demo144-39MHz.sh	This script takes a text message and converts it to a RF .ft speech file, turns on the RF amplifier and transmits the speech file, then turns off the RF amplifier. txoff.sh		Turns off the RF amplifier.
+    tx18.sh	Selects GPIO18 as the RF carrier and turns on the RF amplifier. tx4.sh	Selects GPIO4 as the RF carrier and turns on the RF amplifier.
+    11-media-by-label-auto-mount.rules	Rules for USB FLASH drive to be writable

 ## Acknowledgments
 The PiFly hardware and software would not have been possible without the kind efforts of the following.